trault14/Intro_TensorFlow/README.md

 In its current form, the network is composed of a single fully connected layer of 10 output neurons.
 The network reaches an accuracy level of about 93% in 4 epochs.
 ### Instructions
-Start the training of the network by lauching an ipython shell and running the Autoencoder_Convolutional.py file :
+Start the training of the network by launching an ipython shell and running the Classification_Fully_Connected.py file :
 ```
 ipython3
 %run ./Classification_Fully_Connected.py
 ```
-Use the network by feeding it a single image, and check whether or not the prediction is correct by plotting also the image :
+Use the network by feeding it a single image, and check whether or not the prediction is correct by also plotting the image :
 ```
 print(sess.run(predicted_y, feed_dict={X: [ds.X[3]]})[0])
 plt.imshow(ds.X[3].reshape((28, 28)))